Stuart is fundraising for the MS Society and would love your support!

 4) Great Scottish Run (half-marathon) (6th October 2013) (1 hour, 58 minutes)

 5) Culloden 17.46km (27th October 2013) (1 hour, 39 minutes)

 Unfortunately, during November 2013, whilst training for a marathon, I suffered a significant health setback.
 I had another operation in January 2014 which did not go as planned and resulted in a very difficult recovery period due to several complications.
-My health during 2014 has not been good due to ongoing health issues (not all of which are related to MS).
+My health during 2014 and into 2015 has not been good due to ongoing health issues (not all of which are related to MS).
 While I have had this forced break from running I have worked hard to continue to raise awareness of MS and also raise funds in different ways including holding raffles, coffee mornings and auctioning signed items donated by celebrities and sports men and women.
 I aim to be back running soon and still have my mind set on some exciting goals I want to acheive in the future...

 I cannot emphasise how important the day I ran the marathon has been to my life with MS. That day was probably the most important in my life and was a point where I really accepted my diagnosis, something I had struggled with from the outset.
 Being so young when I was diagnosed made me feel that I had to grow up fast and had a lot of worries about the future.
 I feel more positive about the future.
 I am receiving a drug called Tysabri once a month by infusion at my local hospital which has really helped keep my MS under control.
-I have been on the drug for over three years now and, unlike other treatments I have had in the past, seems to be working well for me
+I have been on the drug for over five years now and, unlike other treatments I have had in the past, seems to be working well for me

 The MS Society depends entirely on charitable fundraising and the support of the public and volunteers to be able to do their work.